 The Managing Authority may undertake a Due Diligence exercise through its contractors for the purpose of administrative compliance.
-Further assurances and documentation, such as bank guarantees and an updated Undertaking in Difficulty Form, may be required at the discretion of the Managing Authority.
-In the event that the Due Diligence assessment establishes a high exposure risk to the Managing Authority, the application will be rejected, or further assurances may be requested from the Applicant for the application to remain under consideration.
+Further assurances and documentation, such as bank guarantees may be required at the discretion of the Managing Authority.
+In the event that the Due Diligence assessment establishes a high exposure risk to the Managing Authority, the application will be rejected, or further assurances may be requested from the applicant for the application to remain under consideration.